news

 November 5, 2021

 The observations of atmospheric CO2 and 14CO2 at KMA/GAW regional stations, their characteristics, and implications.
-To understand the carbon cycle at policy-relevant spatial scales, a high density of high-quality CO2 measurement sites is needed.

 [Seminar] Prof. Wonbae Jeon